bhauman/figwheel-main/docs/quick_start.md

 #object[HTMLDivElement [object HTMLDivElement]]
 ```

-There is an "app" element available on the REPL host page.
-Let's
+There is an HTML element with and id of "app" available on the REPL
+host page.
+This element contains all of the markup and style for the
-override the content on it with content from our `what-kind?`
+helper application.
+Let's override the helper app content, with the
-function.
+string returned by our `what-kind?` function.

+Make sure the REPL host page is visible while you type the folowing.

 ```clojure
 hello.cruel-world=> (def app-element (js/document.getElementById "app"))